Northern Safety & Industrial

 Best ergonomic practices for those with desk jobs

-There are less imminent workplace dangers than heavy machinery or unwieldy forklifts.
-The slow and steady damage resulting from carpal tunnel syndrome or lack of exercise can take an equally devastating toll on the body.
+Desk sitting and typing are less imminent workplace dangers than heavy machinery or unwieldy forklifts.
+However, the slow and steady damage resulting from carpal tunnel syndrome or lack of exercise can take an equally devastating toll on the body.
 That's why it's so important to stay in motion throughout the workday and give proper attention to cramped wrists and hands.

 Make it a point to get up for short breaks, at least once every hour.
 Experts agree that even a minute or two spent walking around can significantly aid in reducing physical strain.